vivaria/edisonrul.ing/docs/source/cards/h/half-or-nothing.md

 ### Card Rulings

-●“Half or Nothing” can't be activated during the Damage Step.
+*   “Half or Nothing” can't be activated during the Damage Step.
 The effect of “Half or Nothing” that halves ATK only applies to monsters face-up on the field at that time.
 Monsters flipped face-up, or Summoned, afterwards are not affected.